rochelleterman/PS239T/B_Install.md

 ####Windows

 Install R by downloading and running [this .exe file from CRAN](http://cran.r-project.org/bin/windows/base/release.htm).
 Also, please install the [RStudio IDE](http://www.rstudio.com/ide/download/desktop).
+All you need is RStudio Desktop.

 ####Mac OS X

 Install R by downloading and running [this .pkg file from CRAN](http://cran.r-project.org/bin/macosx/R-latest.pkg).
 Also, please install the [RStudio IDE](http://www.rstudio.com/ide/download/desktop).
+All you need is RStudio Desktop.
+Please note that if you already have R and update to a newer version, you will have to reinstall any previously installed packages.

 ####Linux

 You can download the [binary files](http://cran.r-project.org/index.html) for your distribution from CRAN.
 Or you can use your package manager (e.g. for Debian/Ubuntu run `sudo apt-get install r-base` and for Fedora run `sudo yum install R`).
 Also, please install the [RStudio IDE](http://www.rstudio.com/ide/download/desktop).
+All you need is RStudio Desktop.

 ##6.
 Pandoc and Latex